Fresh Frozen Plasma Dose Calculator

 Human blood consists of liquid and solid parts.
 The solid parts consist of cells - red blood cells, white blood cells, and platelets, while the liquid part is plasma alone.
 The liquid makes up about 55% of the whole blood volume, with cells being the rest (~45%).
 Blood plasma is mainly water, but also contains essential proteins, such as coagulation factors, immunoglobulins, and albumins.

-Plasma for medical uses comes from blood donations (or plasma donations).
+Plasma for medical uses comes from blood donations (or).
 The blood is then centrifuged and split into red blood cell concentrate and platelet-rich plasma.
 After one more centrifugation, we get platelet concentrate and plasma.
 Freezing it within 8 hours after donation, we get a product called fresh frozen plasma - or FFP for short.

 How to use fresh frozen plasma dose calculator?